FIO Crypto Handles & Domains

 |Days after expiration date||Domain actions disallowed||Address actions disallowed|

 It’s important to note that anyone can renew a domain as long as they are willing to pay the renewal fee.
-This ensures that users with FIO Addresses on abandoned domain, can continue to use it.
+This ensures that users with FIO Crypto Handles on abandoned domain, can continue to use it.